 Valuation Risk - The investments in which a municipal securities strategy client account invests typically are valued by a pricing service utilizing a range of market-based inputs and assumptions, including readily available market quotations obtained from broker-dealers making markets in such instruments, cash flows and transactions for comparable instruments.
 There is no assurance that such a client account will be able to sell a portfolio investment at the price established by the pricing service, which could result in a loss to the client account.
 Pricing services generally price debt securities assuming orderly transactions of an institutional "round lot" size, but some trades may occur in smaller, "odd lot" sizes, often at lower prices than institutional round lot trades.
 Different pricing services may incorporate different assumptions and inputs into their valuation methodologies, potentially resulting in different values for the same investments.
-As a result, if FEIM were to change pricing services, or if the client account.
+As a result, if FEIM were to change pricing services, or if the client account's pricing service were to change its valuation methodology, there could be a material impact on the value of the client account.